arungopalan/jmxreflex/README.md

               be done only if the java process is running on the same machine and was started by the same user.
 See JMX documentation for more detail.
+ -s <arg>     A comma separated values of class names to identify the
+              signature.
  -u <arg>     The JMX URL to connect to
 </code>
 </pre>